Dunfermline and District Tramways

 Dunfermline and District Tramways inspectors and chief inspector

-A line-up of the senior staff — photo undated, but probably taken not long after the opening (1909).
+A line-up of senior staff — photo undated, but probably taken not long after the opening (1909).
 Back row, left to right: Inspector Brown, Inspector Leitch and Inspector Duncan.
 Front row: Chief Inspector Menzies, two clerkesses, and the manager, Mr Shepherd.

 Dunfermline and District Tramways Inspector Leitch

-Dunfermline and District Tramways Inspector Rennie
+Dunfermline and District Tramways Inspector Edward McKenna

 Dunfermline and District Tramways inspectors and depot staff